I CAN HELP

 Basic NEEDS AND SUICIDE PREVENTION Training

 I CAN HELP is Suicide Risk Reduction Program for College and University Campuses.
-Programs such as I CAN HELP (for example, Campus Connect, QPR, Mental Health First Aid, etc.) are sometimes called a Gatekeeper Training Program.
-The I CAN HELP program can be provided to faculty, staff, or student leaders in only a few hours (2.5-4 hours depending on your needs), and has no ongoing licensing fees.
+Programs such as I CAN HELP, Campus Connect, QPR, Mental Health First Aid, etc. are sometimes called a Gatekeeper Training Program.
+This program can be provided to faculty, staff, or student leaders in 90 minutes-4 hours depending on your needs, and has no ongoing licensing fees.
 Materials are available for educational use at no cost, and train-the-trainer programs can be arranged for those who want more support.
 For more information click here.

 While the goal of suicide prevention training is to reduce the likelihood that a suicide attempt will occur, deaths including suicides still occur on and off campus.
 When they do, how do we help the campus community respond in a way that reduces the

 chances of suicide contagion?
 Campuses may find helpful Postvention: A Guide for Response to Suicide on College Campuses, which has been accepted to the Best Practice Registry for Suicide Prevention (BPR).